Carrollton in Carroll County, Georgia — The American South (South Atlantic)

 Erected 1983 by Georgia Department of Natural Resources.
 (Marker Number 022-5.)

 Location.
 33° 34.785′ N, 85° 4.378′ W. Marker is in Carrollton, Georgia, in Carroll County.
-Marker is on Newnan Street (Georgia Route 166) east of South Tanner Street, on the right when traveling east.
+It is on Newnan Street (Georgia Route 166) east of South Tanner Street, on the right when traveling east.
 Marker is on the lawn of the new section of the Carroll County Courthouse.
 Touch for map.
 Marker is in this post office area: Carrollton GA 30117, United States of America.
 Touch for directions.

-Photographed By Judith Barber, November 11, 2012
+Photographed by Judith Barber, November 11, 2012

 3. Six Industrial Giants Marker